kubiak-calpoly/csc-437-examples/packages/mustang/docs/routing.md

 the matching string for each parameter is made available to the `view` function through the `params` object.

+Query parameters (the portion of the URL after the `?`) are not considered when matching.
+However, they are made available to the `view` function as a `URLSearchParams` object.

 `Switch.Element` is configured by providing an array of these route objects.
 On loading a new page, and again whenever the page's location changes, `Switch.Element` attempts to match the URL against each route in order.